appropriate to a purpose

 asserting his innocence of any theft, and would greatly facilitate his chances of escape.

-the state of being indistinct or indefinite for lack of adequate illumination
+the state of being indistinct due to lack of light

 Just pausing to observe which appeared the most crowded streets, and consequently the most to be avoided, he crossed into Saint John's Road, and was soon deep in the